A client application rapidly making thousands of calls to the Diffusion™ server might overflow the internal queues for the client, which

 If these queues overflow, the client session is terminated.

-Flow control is intended to benefit those clients that send a lot of data to Diffusion Cloud – for example, updates to publish to topics.
+Flow control is intended to benefit those clients that send a lot of data to the Diffusion server – for example, updates to publish to topics.

 Usually, these clients are those located in the back-end of your solution that

 The client determines whether to enable flow control and the amount of delay to

 introduce into the client processing based on a calculated value called back